ThomasTJdev/nim_eloverblik_api/README.md

 ## Home Assistant (Hass.io)
 The original purpose of this API was to enable an overview in HA.
 So running the API as a binary, it'll sends the stats everyday to HA, and you can visualize them - e.g. using mini-graph (HACS plugin).

+3 entities will automatic be added to Home assistant: Daily usage (`sensor.elforbrug_day`), Weekly usage (`sensor.elforbrug_week`) and Monthly usage (`sensor.elforbrug_month`).
+If you **dont** want the automatic creating of sensors, set the `autoDiscover=false` and follow the guide below with Node red.

+You only need to update the `config.cfg` with details on below the fields `[MQTT]`, `[Eloverblik]` and `[Hassio]`.
+The topic in `[MQTT]` will not be used, if you are using the autoDiscovery function.

-Buuuut, you might want to use Node red to do the automation.
+~~Buuuut, you might want to use Node red to do the automation.
 You either follow the steps below to create the flow, or you can copy and paste the predefined flow.
-After that generate a graph with mini-graph in Lovelace and enjoy.
+After that generate a graph with mini-graph in Lovelace and enjoy.~~

 ~~You need to let the program run, cause it'll gather the data once a day - set the time in the `config.cfg`.
 A good choice would be 23:30 - the data is updated around 23:00.~~ This was quite annoying while testing, so now the api just runs every half hour.
 If there's no changes, nothing is send to HA with MQTT.